davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

 #### Student Outcomes

-To write SQL queries for the retrieval of data.
+To write SQL queries for the retrieval and manipulation of data.

 #### Required Files

-Download the file below, and open it up with SQLite or SQLite DB Browser.
+Download the database file below.

 - [hwk4_models.db](files/hwk4_models.db)

 #### Instructions

-Start by downloading the database file, and open it up in [Antares](https://antares-sql.app/).
+Start by opening up the database file in [Antares](https://antares-sql.app/).
 Once open, you will find the following schema and quite a bit of data already populated.

 <center><img src="figures/schema.png" width="500px"/></center>